JonasGessner/SevenCenter/README.md

 SevenCenter is available under the MIT license.
 You may not publish the compiled source code as a package in Cydia.

-##Set up instructions
+##Set-Up Instructions

-If you don't know how to compile and run this on your device then you probably shouldn't even attempt to do so :P
+If you don't know how to compile and run this on your device then you probably shouldn't even attempt it :P

 ##Credits